saranyamohandas/HW-Wireframe/README.md

 Homework-1 -Building a Wireframe
 ___

-## This application shows a basic wireframe that has following has been developed using HTML and CSS
+## This application shows a basic wireframe that has been developed using basic HTML and CSS

 ### Following html elements have been used to build the basic structure -
 * header